 Public pools provide the public a place to cool down and exercise.
 But those who use public pools should be aware there may be supervision lapses, equipment hazards and pools may not be properly closed and secured during off hours.

 Massachusetts allows local health boards to determine whether public pools are staffed with lifeguards.
 Lifeguards must be 16 years or older so many of the lifeguards at public pools are teenagers.
 While they must receive training and pass certain fitness tests, teenage lifeguards can only have a few years of experience on the job at most and may be put in charge of large numbers of swimmers.
 State regulations allow one lifeguard for every 25 bathers, though local health boards have discretion over the number and should set different numbers based on the needs of the location.

 Public pool operators have an obligation to make sure diving boards and other pool equipment are safe for use.
 Public pools are required to use drain covers that comply with the Virginia Graeme Baker Pool & Safety Spa Act, a federal law that took effect in December 2008.
 The law was passed to prevent personal injuries and wrongful death from children getting stuck in swimming pool and hot tub drains.

-Filing a Claim for a Swimming Pool Accident Injury
+Filing a Claim for a Swimming Pool Drowning or Accident in Massachusetts

-Swimming pool accidents may arise from a defect on the premises, the negligence of the owner or operator or a defective product.
-If you are injured in a swimming pool accident, you may bring a claim against one or several parties, including the property owner, landlord, tenant, contractor, property management company or equipment manufacturer.
+Drownings and swimming pool accidents may arise from a defect on the premises, the negligence of the owner or operator or a defective product.
+If you or your child are injured in a swimming pool accident, you may bring a claim against one or several parties, including the property owner, landlord, tenant, contractor, property management company or equipment manufacturer.

 You may be able to seek damages for loss of future net income, medical expenses, loss of companionship and love and loss of support.
 In wrongful death cases, punitive damages may be awarded.